Do this...

 operator, represented in Java with the plus sign,

-.
-So we can concatenate two String
++.
+So we can concatenate two Strings

 together.
-"Hi" + " " + "there"
+"Hi" + " " + "there" creates a new

----it contains all
+String "Hi there"---it contains all

 of the characters from the first, second, and third

-s in that expression.
+Strings in that expression.

 If that's really the case, then this should work just fine: